idanye/group19-hackathon-project/README.md

 - `src/pages`: Components for individual routes (e.g., Homepage, LoginPage, etc.).
 - `src/services`: Manages API interactions.
 - `src/styles`: Contains CSS for styling the application.
+- `src/hooks`: Custom hooks to simplify user registration and authentication processes.
+- `src/images`: Contains the application's logo and other image assets.

 ### Server
 - `models`: Data models for users, experts, questions, and answers.
 - `routes`: API endpoints for handling data and logic.
 - `controllers`: Backend logic for managing requests.
 - `middlewares`: Security and validation for user actions.
+- `services`: Handles email notifications for updates.

 ### Admin
 - Contains the admin panel for expert management.